BroadbandForum/device-data-model/docs/index.typ

 == 3.1 Energy Efficiency <sec:energy-efficiency>

-TR\-181 Issue 2 Amendment 18 Corrigendum 1 has no impact on Energy
+TR\-181 Issue 2 Amendment 19 has no impact on Energy Efficiency.
-Efficiency.

 == 3.2 IPv6 <sec:ipv6>

-TR\-181 Issue 2 Amendment 18 Corrigendum 1 defines IPv6 extensions
+TR\-181 Issue 2 Amendment 19 defines IPv6 extensions (introduced in
-(introduced in Issue 2 Amendment 2) to the Device:2 data model.
+Issue 2 Amendment 2) to the Device:2 data model.

 == 3.3 Security <sec:security>

-TR\-181 Issue 2 Amendment 18 Corrigendum 1 has no impact on Security.
+TR\-181 Issue 2 Amendment 19 has no impact on Security.

 == 3.4 Privacy <sec:privacy>

-TR\-181 Issue 2 Amendment 18 Corrigendum 1 has no impact on Privacy.
+TR\-181 Issue 2 Amendment 19 has no impact on Privacy.

 #bbf-new-page[
 = 4 Architecture <sec:architecture>]